turingcompl33t/turingcompl33t.github.io/_posts/2021-7-17-How-To-Great-Research-Paper.md

 ### 3. Tell A Story

-Imagine explaining your idea at a whiteboard:
+Now that we know _what_ our idea is, we need to figure out _how_ best to communicate it to the world.
+Simon recommends imagining the process of explaining your idea at a whiteboard, and comes up with the following narrative structure:
 - Here is a problem
 - It is an interesting problem
 - It is an unsolved problem